 It's possible to sue for life insurance proceeds under certain circumstances, such as denied claims, policy interpretation disputes or beneficiary designation challenges.
 For instance, if an insurance company refuses a payout based on a contested policy clause or alleged misrepresentation, beneficiaries can pursue legal recourse.
-Additionally, legal actions may be taken when there's disagreement among beneficiaries or when recent life events — like divorce — impact beneficiary statuses.
+Additionally, legal actions may be taken in cases of a life insurance beneficiary dispute or when recent life events — like divorce — impact beneficiary statuses.

 Can You Sue for Life Insurance Proceeds?